This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 The best way to explore the volcanoes in El Salvador is to climb up the rim of at least one.
 Most of the volcanoes in El Salvador show seismic activity and the last eruption took place in 2013 at the Chaparrastique Volcano.

 Hiking up Santa Ana Volcano

-The hike up Santa Ana volcano in El Salvador is one of the most beautiful excursions in the country and one that you should not miss.
+The hike up Santa Ana volcano is one of the nicest activities in the country and one place you need to visit in el Salvador.
 From above, the views are stunning and it is a half excursion well worth the effort.
 I have written all about it in this post.
 Make sure to add Santa Ana Volcano to your trip to El Salvador.

 Izalco Volcano is just shy of 2,000m in height and is a perfectly conical volcano that looks exactly like the volcano emoji 🌋🌋.

 The volcano was nicknamed “The Lighthouse of the Pacific” because its constant eruptions used to be seen from the ocean, not far away, by passing ships.